Progne subis

 -NO, martins will not abandon the chicks because you touched them.

-second thing that can be done is to totally change out the affected nests once
+changes are done by totally changing out the affected nests once

 or twice during the season.
 This has been determined the best method for